awsdocs/amazon-route53-docs/doc_source/routing-to-ec2-instance.md

 + A registered domain name\.
 You can use Amazon Route 53 as your domain registrar, or you can use a different registrar\.

-+ Amazon Route 53 as the DNS service for the domain\.
-If you register your domain name by using Amazon Route 53, we automatically configure Amazon Route 53 as the DNS service for the domain\.
++ Route 53 as the DNS service for the domain\.
+If you register your domain name by using Route 53, we automatically configure Route 53 as the DNS service for the domain\.

-  For information about migrating DNS service to Amazon Route 53, see [Using Amazon Route 53 as the DNS Service for Subdomains Without Migrating the Parent Domain](creating-migrating.md)\.
+  For information about migrating DNS service to Route 53, see [Using Amazon Route 53 as the DNS Service for Subdomains Without Migrating the Parent Domain](creating-migrating.md)\.

 ## Configuring Amazon Route 53 to Route Traffic to an Amazon EC2 Instance<a name="routing-to-ec2-instance-configuring"></a>